mnaufaldi1/SQL-Nashville-Housing-Analysis/README.md

 After cleaning, the dataset was explored to understand **sales patterns, property characteristics, and pricing behavior** across different cities in Nashville.

 ### 🏠 1.
 Market Overview
-- **Average sale price**: ~$327K | **Median**: ~$205K → indicates a **right-skewed** market driven by high-price outliers.
+- Average sale price: ~$327K | Median: ~$205K → indicates a right-skewed market driven by high-price outliers.
-- **Single-family homes** dominate the market, followed by **residential condos** and **vacant residential land**, highlighting a strong focus on long-term residential development.
+- Single-family homes dominate the market, followed by residential condos and vacant residential land, highlighting a strong focus on long-term residential development.
-- The highest-valued properties and their owners are all concentrated in **Nashville**, with values ranging up to $100M+, indicating strong local ownership and capital retention.
+- The highest-valued properties and their owners are all concentrated in Nashville, with values ranging up to $100M+, indicating strong local ownership and capital retention.

 📌 **Takeaway:** Nashville’s housing market is residential-driven and locally dominated, with prices reflecting a clear affordability structure and wealth concentrated among local property owners — suggesting stable, community-centered investment patterns.

 ### 📅 2.
 Sales Trends Over Time
-- Property sales and average sale prices peaked in **2015**, with the strongest year-over-year growth occurring between 2013–2015 before slowing afterward.
+- Property sales and average sale prices peaked in 2015, with the strongest year-over-year growth occurring between 2013–2015 before slowing afterward.
-- Sales activity peaks during **April–September**, suggesting this period is optimal for **marketing new listings and closing deals**.
+- Sales activity peaks during April–September, suggesting this period is optimal for marketing new listings and closing deals.
-- Interestingly, January and December show fewer transactions but **higher average prices**, implying that luxury buyers are more active off-season — a good window for targeting high-end segments.
+- Interestingly, January and December show fewer transactions but higher average prices, implying that luxury buyers are more active off-season — a good window for targeting high-end segments.
 - Dataset coverage beyond 2016 is limited.

 📌 **Takeaway:** Nashville’s housing sales follow a mid-year activity surge with a price peak in early and late months, reflecting seasonal buying behavior and selective high-end transactions during off-peak periods.